SamBailey6194/photo-guides/README.md

   - __Header__

     - This header aims to intorduce the purpose of the settings tutorial page
-    - The image of camera equipment along with the paragraph are there to grab the users attention and give them an idea of what to expect from this page
+    - The image of a camera showing the settings along with the paragraph are there to grab the users attention and give them an idea of what to expect from this page

     ![Tutorial Page Header](assets/readmeimgs/Tutorial%20Settings/tutorial_setting_header.PNG)